psf/pyperf/doc/index.rst

 The timeit module of the Python standard library has multiple issues:

 * It displays the minimum
-* It only runs the benchmark 3 times using a single process
+* It only runs the benchmark 3 times using a single process (1 run, 3 samples)
 * It disables the garbage collector

 perf.timeit is more reliable and gives a result more representative of a real use case:

 * It displays the average and the standard deviation
-* It runs the benchmark in multiple processes
+* It runs the benchmark in multiple processes (default: 25 runs, 3 samples)
 * By default, it uses a first sample in each process to "warmup" the benchmark
 * It does not disable the garbage collector